-As of December 31, 2022, we had no borrowings outstanding under the Credit Agreement and \$17 million in letters of credit supported by the credit facility.
-The unused credit available under the Credit Agreement as of December 31, 2022 was \$733 million, which could be borrowed in full without violating any of our debt covenants.
-As of December 31, 2021, we had \$94 million of borrowings outstanding under our prior Credit Agreement.
+As of December 31, 2023, we had no borrowings outstanding under the Credit Agreement and \$20 million in letters of credit supported by the credit facility.
+The unused credit available under the Credit Agreement as of December 31, 2023 was \$730 million, which could be borrowed in full without violating any of our debt covenants.
+As of December 31, 2022, we had no borrowings outstanding under the Credit Agreement.